 The Disability Report form is usually completed at the time you complete your application for benefits.
 It is submitted with your appeal forms.
 Our Salt Lake City Social Security Disability lawyers can help you fill out this form.
-You can obtain this form by going to www.ssa.gov.
+You can obtain this form by going to the Social Security website.
 Next, you type the word Forms in the search box and clicking on the item entitled Online – Adult Disability Report.
 Alternatively, you can print out this form and complete it. – [PDF]Disability Report- Adult – Social Security,

 THE WORK HISTORY REPORT